SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

     pandas_profiling.ProfileReport(df)

-A link to the generate report can generated report can be viewed at the generated HTML link.
+A link to the generate report can generated report can be viewed at the generated html `link <https//sjhh-nguyen-d.github.io/dataframe_profiling_report.html>`_.

 The output is quite extensive and very detailed, given the depth and breadth of our dataset so I will not include the details within the body of this post, but more information on the module is located at its `PYPI page <https://pypi.org/project/pandas-profiling/>`_.
 And that's it!
 With just two powerful lines of code, we can get very insightful hints about our dataset!